jjatria/AI-FANN/README.md

 If called with no positional arguments, this method returns the number of candidates used during training.
 If called with an Int as a positional argument, it will be set as the new value.
-In that case, this method returns the value that has been set.

 The number of candidates is calculated by multiplying the value returned by [cascade-activation-functions-count](#cascade-activation-functions-count),